 Emory certifies all 3Ls or rising 3Ls, and 2Ls on a limited basis.
-See https://law.emory.edu/center-for-professional-and-career-development/students/student-practice-policy.html.
+See the Emory Student Practice Policy heading on this page, or the discussion on this page, where students may apply for student practice certification.
 Placements wishing to supervise 2Ls in student practice must first apply on this page before the student can be certified.

-- Note that placements must be one of the types of permitted supervisors (government agency, nonprofit serving persons of limited means, or law firm working for someone who cannot afford legal services) in order to be eligible to utilize student practice. - Please also note that Rule 95 requires physical presence of supervising attorneys in court. - Some placements (e.g., prosecutors) may be subject to statutes or local rules that require additional procedures, but the Rule applies to all students doing the work described by the Rule in Georgia for the described clients/agencies, regardless of any additional https://emorylaw.wufoo.com/forms/experiential-learning-employer-final-evaluation - ☐ This is for reference only -- supervisors will be sent a link to complete the form online for each student.
+- Note that placements must be one of the types of permitted supervisors (government agency, nonprofit serving persons of limited means, or law firm working for someone who cannot afford legal services) in order to be eligible to utilize student practice. - Please also note that Rule 95 requires physical presence of supervising attorneys in court. - Some placements (e.g., prosecutors) may be subject to statutes or local rules that require additional procedures, but the Rule applies to all students doing the work described by the Rule in Georgia for the described clients/agencies, regardless of any additional